Implant Dentures

 Regular dentures will over time gradually become loose through shrinkage of the oral bone structure.

 This bone loss happens because standard dentures, unlike implant overdentures, have no roots and can’t direct the bite function to the jaw.
-This results in the bone recession, as it would if you had a toothless mouth.
+This results in bone recession, as it would if you had a toothless mouth.

 Prolonged use of a badly-fitting dental plate may cause further bone loss, and standard dentures will have to be realigned or replaced eventually.
 On the other hand, implants are unique in dentistry because they encourage bone growth and have a bite pressure as strong as that of natural teeth.